holtrop/propane/doc/user_guide.md

 the same name but with a positional suffix (`pItems1`) which both point to the parsed `Items` node.
 Their value will be null if the parsed `Items` rule was empty.

+For Rust targets each of these generated fields is an accessor method returning a tree node handle, so the fields described in this section are read as `node.pItems()`, `node.pItems1()`, and so on.
+A handle for an absent child is not null; instead its `valid()` method returns `false`.

 The `Items` structure will have fields: